iqrasafdarr/MedVisionAI/README.md

 BLIP is used in image-captioning mode.

-Its role in MedVisionAI is deliberately limited to:
+Its role is deliberately limited to:

 > **Generic visual description.**